| 5

 July 1934 |

-Acting Captain at the time.
+Acting Captain.
 The King and Queen then went on to open

-The King and Queen left from Rock Ferry Station where a guard of
+paraded.
+Finally the King and Queen left from Rock Ferry Station where a

 30 cadets was posted. |